statamic/docs/content/collections/docs/antlers.md

 {{ string_var | modifier_1 | modifier_2:param1:param2 }}
 ```

-If you use this string/shorthand style on arrays, you need to be sure to make sure the closing tag matches the opening one **exactly**.
+If you use this string/shorthand style on arrays, you need to make sure the closing tag matches the opening one **exactly**.
 You may notice this looks terrible and is quite annoying.
 That's why we also have the...

 ### Array/Tag Parameter Style